joshraphael/raddgen/README.md

 ## Features

-- Generates design doc of code notes, achievements, hashes, leaderboards and static data
+- Generates design doc of code notes, achievements, leaderboards and static data
 - Downloads images locally to associate with achievements